 I try to contain my nervousness.
 I did visit every country in Europe, but I happened to be a ghost back then, so none of the ways I reached those countries nor how I entered many of the buildings where I had the most interesting experiences will make any sense.
 My ghost powers allowed me to pass through walls, walk along the bottom of lakes and swim through the ground.
 On top of all that, my memory is hazy about many events.
 I’m fucked.

 Desperately, I try to rack my brain for any story that’s halfway believable.
 I feel a headache coming as I furiously search through old, dust-covered memories that haven’t been accessed in many years.
-After about a minute or two of searching, I give up.
+After about a minute of searching, I give up.